AlderLake/integ-26fd9a335/README.md

 quote etf

 # download fresh etf list and 5 years of etf data all in one file
-quote etf && quote -all=true -outfile=etf.csv -infi
+quote etf && quote -all=true -outfile=etf.csv -infile=etf.txt

+# download hourly dat